uktrade/githubscan/README.md

 ---

 - Enable Graph dependency in github
-- Enable Aleters in github
+- Enable Alerts in github
 - Access to
-  - GOV.UK Notify for Email alers
+  - GOV.UK Notify for Email alerts
   - Gecko board for publishing gecko reports
   - SLACK to publish report in chosen slack channel